 Time is a rare commodity.

-But of course, only if you obey THAT particular programme.
+But of course, only if you purchase and follow THAT particular programe.

 So, we can put on record that society moves the fitness trend closer and closer to shorter workout times.

 And inherently, there is nothing against it because the quantity does not say anything about the quality of your workouts.

 In other words, if you train with high intensity over a shorter period of time it is even more efficient than spending two hours in the gym doing things by halves.